mech/Notes/Ruby/tdd.md

 # TDD

+In term of doing TDD, look at your Quality Problem.
+If it is not worth the trouble to up-keep the quality, then it is not worth to write tests as it will definitely slow development.

 The reason to test is a new behaviour or new use-case, not because of a new method on a class.

 * Override `Net::HTTP#start` to make sure it's never called by any test, because testing through network is slow and wrong.